EECS150/fpga_labs_fa22/lab1/spec/spec.md

 ```

 ### Constraints
-Constraints files, such as `lab1/src/z1top.xdc`, attach metadata to the Verilog source using TCL commands that Vivado understands.
+Constraints files, such as `lab1/src/z1top.xdc`, attach metadata to the Verilog source using Tcl commands that Vivado understands.
 One critical piece of metadata is the mapping between FPGA input/output pins and signal names used in the top-level `z1top` module.

 Open up the constraint file in `lab1/src/z1top.xdc`.